 - 1 teaspoon vanilla extract

-- Preheat oven to 350 degrees and line a baking sheet with parchment paper or silicone baking mat and set aside.
+- Preheat the oven to 350°F. Line two large baking sheets with parchment paper or silicone baking mats and set aside.

 - In a medium bowl, whisk together flour, cocoa powder, baking soda, and salt and set aside.

 - Using a stand mixer fitted with the paddle attachment or a separate large mixing bowl with an electric mixer, cream the butter and sugars on high speed until light and creamy, 2-3 minutes.
 Do not skip this step.
 Add the chocolate pudding mix, vanilla, milk, and eggs, and beat on high for another 1-2 minutes 2-3, until the mixture is light and fluffy.